wp-plugins/goodbye-captcha/readme.txt

 = 1.1.1: November 29, 2014 =
 *   Fixed Bug - Token generated twice for IE11 browser
-*   Now the admin cannot block private ip addresses or server ip address
+*   Improved the IP blocking functionality
 *   New Feature - Remove comments form Website URL field
 *   New Feature - Remove comments form Allowed Tags field and the "Your email address will not be published" text